net-lisias-ksp/BonVoyage/README.md

 ### Changes
 - Kerbals can move behind the scene too (with a blinding speed of 0.5m/s - depends on the celestial body)
 - Usage of batteries is switched off during system check and user is notified about it when there isn't enough of power to recharge a rover
+- Chinese localization by Raven-233486
+- French localization by vinix38

 ## 1.2.0 - New path